stakater/stakater-docs/docs/content/sre/repository/07-maven-setup.md

 # Maven Project setup with nexus repository
-If you are using maven dependencies from nexus repository, make sure to do changes in settings.xml file in `.m2` folder.
+If you are using Maven dependencies from nexus repository, make sure to do changes in settings.xml file in `.m2` folder.
 Below is the sample `settings.xml` file which you can use or refer to.

     <?xml version="1.0" encoding="UTF-8"?>
     <settings>